• Skip to primary navigation

 • Browning chuleta

-Browning chuleta: In an aluminum pot (Amazon affiliate link) or cast iron (minimum 5 liters [1.5 gal] capacity) heat half the oil over medium heat
+In an aluminum pot (Amazon affiliate link) or cast iron (minimum 5 liters [1.5 gallon] capacity) heat half the oil over medium heat

-Add the pork chops in the hot oil, and cook stirring to brown.
+Add the pork chops to the hot oil, and cook stirring to brown.
 Discard excess fat if you find it necessary.

 • Adding the olives

-Cooking vegetables: Add cubanela peppers, oregano, onion, garlic, celery, capers, carrot, olives, pepper, and auyama.
+Add cubanela peppers, oregano, onion, minced garlic, celery, capers, carrot, olives, black pepper, and auyama.
 Cook and stir for a minute.

-Stir in tomato sauce followed by 4 cups of water and salt.
-Decrease the heat to medium and bring to a boil.
+Stir in tomato sauce, pour 4 cups of water, and add the salt.
+Decrease the heat to medium and bring it to a boil.

 • Adding rice